ewhanley/ewhanley.github.io/project_description.md

 * I will document each week's chapter in a github repo containing the work completed as I follow along
 * I will document on the project site the specific readings/videos I work through each week
-* I will document the app and complete either a recorded demo or a live site that will be accessible to the class.
-App development will be available via a Github repo.